NASA's last space shuttle heading to Florida retirement home

-CAPE CANAVERAL, Fla., Nov 1 (Reuters) - NASA’s third and last surviving space shuttle will move to its retirement home on Friday after a 10-mile (16 km) road trip from the Kennedy Space Center in Florida.
+CAPE CANAVERAL, Florida (Reuters) - NASA’s third and last surviving space shuttle will move to its retirement home on Friday after a 10-mile road trip from the Kennedy Space Center in Florida.

 Atlantis, which ended the 30-year-old space shuttle program with a final flight last year, will be the star attraction of a new $100 million exhibit at the privately operated Kennedy Space Center Visitor Complex adjacent to the NASA spaceport.